Adrasteon/gemini-fs/README.md

     *   Exploration of more advanced VTT/TTV libraries/services if Web Speech API proves insufficient.

 ## Known Issues

-*   The UI for previewing file modifications and displaying diffs is basic; advanced diffing (e.g., side-by-side, syntax highlighting in preview) is not yet implemented for `/write`.
 *   Error handling and user feedback can be further improved for edge cases.
 *   While core `FileService` operations are unit tested, test coverage for webview interactions and end-to-end flows for `/write` and `/delete` is still to be expanded.
 *   Initial NLF and voice features (when implemented) may have limitations in understanding complex commands or accents.